Registered Charity No.1010351

 What personal information do we hold and process?

-The personal information we hold and store for membership purposes is your membership number, name, postal address, details of annual subscription payments (including Standing Order forms, but not credit/debit card details), Gift Aid forms signed in our favour, how you heard about the Society, your telephone number(s), email address and, if your consent has been given, preference for receiving enewsletters from us.
+The personal information we hold and store for membership purposes is your membership number, name, postal address, details of annual subscription payments (including Standing Order forms, but not credit/debit card details: since 20 March 2019 the Society has not accepted card details for processing in house), Gift Aid forms signed in our favour, how you heard about the Society, your telephone number(s), email address and, if your consent has been given, preference for receiving enewsletters from us.

 We also store personal information (name, address, email address and/or telephone number) related to purchases (publications, places for events, etc) from our Bookshop or our online shop.
 This personal information may relate to either members or non-members.